The Impact Of REDD+ Implementation On Women In Cross River

 The attraction for developing country governments is the financial compensation for those that set aside forests for the REDD+ scheme.
 It is not surprising then that REDD+ is one of the international initiatives adopted by the Nigerian government to reverse deforestation trend.

 Before the introduction of REDD+ in Cross River State in 2009, there was already a pioneering community forest conservation efforts in the Ekuri cluster, Afi/Mbe Mountain and the Mangrove Forest Zone.
 Thus Cross River State was on the menu as a possible carbon trading zone in Nigeria.
 The REDD+ Readiness Phase of the programme implied preparing the communities and people including women through consultations and town hall meetings as part of free, prior and informed consent (FPIC) conditionality which gives the people the opportunity in the decision-making process to either accept or reject REDD+.
-However, Social Action observed that consultation was poorly organized.
+However, Alone observed that consultation was poorly organized.
 Forest-dependent communities were presented with fait accompli with no possibility to say no. Women participation in these processes were limited due to socio-cultural realities.

 Thus, Women in these forest communities are made to obey decisions that they were never part of formulating.
 They are one of the vulnerable groups in the communities who are hardly motivated and mobilised for participation in such activities leading to decisions that would be binding on them.
 Majority of the women that we interacted with said they were not invited to important meetings where REDD implementation issues are discussed and decisions reached.
 Besides, others also said they do not know about the REDD while the knowledge of a few of them about REDD+ is limited to two words, “carbon Credit”.

-During one of the town hall meetings by Social Action in Old Ekuri, an area where Cross River Forestry Commission had supposedly completed FPIC activities on REDD+, a woman, Glory Okon remarked in her local language that,“we the women are not carried along.
+During one of the town hall meetings by Alone in Old Ekuri, an area where Cross River Forestry Commission had supposedly completed FPIC activities on REDD+, a woman, Glory Okon remarked in her local language that,“we the women are not carried along.
 We only hear about carbon credit when the men are saying it.
 I did not know more than that about REDD till now that you people are saying it.
 Is REDD the same thing as the carbon credit?”

 The negative impact of REDD+ implementation on the forest-dependent women was compounded when in 2011, the government of Cross River State strengthened its moratorium on logging declared in 2008.
 The government created a militarised Anti-Deforestation Task Force to enforce the ban and prevented people from accessing the forest for any purpose whatsoever.
 This implies that community rights to forest resources are threatened, and the women see red as they are not also allowed access to the forests for livelihoods and sustenance.
 For instance, community women who depend on forest resources such fuel (firewood), food, medicinal herbs, bush mangoes and vegetables including the Afang and Editan leave among others had their access to the forest restricted vis-à-vis these resources without providing alternative for them.
-These points are included in the report by Social Action, Seeing REDD: Communities, Forests and Carbon Trading in Nigeria.
+These points are included in the report by Alone, Seeing REDD: Communities, Forests and Carbon Trading in Nigeria.
 The implementation REDD+ therefore without discussions around alternative means of sustenance especially those of the women would be counterproductive as is it amounts to a direct attack on their tradition, culture, livelihoods, social and economic rights.

 While acknowledging the fact that the UN-REDD programme was not designed to affect women negatively, it is worthy of note that these relative deprivations have retrogressive tendencies and further illuminate the poverty and frustration among women in these communities.
 The women in these communities are born conservationists comm activities can hardly affect the forest reserves earmarked for REDD+ implementation in Cross River State.
 Therefore, they must be allowed unhindered access and availed the opportunity of full participation in the decision making processes on forest and REDD+ issues.
 Conclusively, the marginalisation of women who are critical stakeholders in the REDD+ implementation process must be halted and opportunities provided for their voices to be heard.